stoqe/rgp-online-product-catalogue/content/pages/chotto-motto-yuzu-hot-sauce.md

 eleventyNavigation:
   order: 40
   parent: condiments
-  key: chotto motto yuzu hot sauce
+  key: CHOTTO MOTTO YUZU HOT SAUCE
 ---
 Combining mild green chillies, yuzu, pepper and the citrus kick of yuzu to create a one of a kind hot sauce